-If you missed it on Tuesday night you can still watch the governor’s victory speech.
-While I listened I knew that something was off.
+While I listened to the governor’s victory speech I knew that something was off.
 Then it hit me.
 There weren’t any white guys on the screen.
 When the camera drew back and I saw who was out of the picture I felt like I’d been had.
 The whole thing was staged to make sure we knew Rauner was all about diversity.
 The governor isn’t stupid.
 Like Pritzker, he has to show that being a rich white guy isn’t a liability even though everyone expects Republicans to elect rich white men and women who spend their time on golf courses and lounging in country clubs.

 The truth is that winning candidates on both sides can spend their time on golf courses and lounging in country clubs because they have lots of money.
 Democrats just do a better job of making it seem like they don’t.

 So you’re unhappy and disillusioned.
 Your voice is never heard.
 You feel like you don’t matter and you’re right.
 The good news is that this isn’t your fault.
 The bad news is that in this state there isn’t much you or your vote can do about it.

 You don’t matter because the policies that cause us grief aren’t made to benefit you or even the people they are created for.
 They are the product of a battle over principles that serve political, not public goals.
 If this wasn’t the case our state wouldn’t be in the condition it’s in.